 Q: Do you like incense and perfume?
 Is it spiritual?

 A: Yes.
 I do.
 I love perfumes and all other materials that produce fragrance, including the first rain of the season that brings fragrance of the freshly drenched earth.
 Every object on earth is spiritual.
 Our attitude towards it makes the difference.
 If we handle any object with gratitude, it becomes spiritual.
 We will not be taking anything for granted.
 Respect towards any object means self-respect too.
 So, it is important to maintain the right attitude and respect.
 The world will express the same towards you.
-We are free to use any material on earth if our handling it does not mean torture, killing or violence of any kind.
+We are free to use any material on earth if in handling there is no torture, killing or violence of any kind.
 If our attitude is that of love and gratitude, everything will add to our progress.
-When our dependency on any object is minimal, liberation from the birth – death cycle is easier.
+When our dependence on any object is minimal, liberation from the birth – death cycle is easier.

 Q: What attracts people to a spiritual Guru?

 Q: What do you deliver to those who come to you?